Think of the precious gems that exist in the world and blue sapphire gemstone make to the topmost entries along with diamonds, emeralds, and rubies.

 Not every gemstone stands true to its properties.
 When it comes to buying the royal blue sapphire gemstone, it is important to take a look at blue sapphire gemological properties.
 Commonly known as the four Cs of judgment, these properties play a vital role in determining the right price and value of blue sapphires.

-Gemstones are measured in carats.
+The measurement of Gemstones can be in carats.
 1 carat is equivalent to approximately 1/5 of a gram i.e. 0.2 grams.
 As the carat size of a blue sapphire gemstone increases, so does its rarity, and eventually the price.
-That being said, bigger sapphires that are over 5 carats are rare, and thus, are extremely expensive.
+Bigger sapphires that are over 5 carats are rare, and thus, are extremely expensive.

 The striking looks of a gorgeous blue sapphire don’t really need any mention.
 But, it is the clarity of a gemstone that makes people fall in love with its looks.